openmeeg/openmeeg/data/Models/README.rst

 It tells which file contains the geometry.
-All meshes are in a single VTK/vtp file, where all polygons (triangles) have a string data associated which tells the name of the surface it belongs. (these files can easily be opened with Paraview www.paraview.org, select some triangles-> Cell Label-> check Visible )
+All meshes are in a single VTK/vtp file, where all polygons (triangles) have a string data associated which tells the name of the surface it belongs. (these files can easily be opened with Paraview www.paraview.org, select some triangles-> Cell Label-> check Visible, see HeadNNa1/HeadNNa1.png for example )

 3. An Interface section:
 ------------------------